Video Game / One Chance

 - If you do go to work on day 6 after Jim has killed your wife and daughter you can jump off the top of the building.

-- No Celebrities Were Harmed: Barack Obama makes a handful of appearances.
+- No Celebrities Were Harmed: Barack Obama makes a handful of appearances, informing the world of the effects of the virus.

 - The Pollyanna: Molly.
 Despite the terrible circumstances, she never appears terribly distraught by what's going on.
 Though it's implied that she doesn't really understand what's happening either, due to her youth.